eemilhaa/ot-harjoitustyo/documentation/architecture.md

 Any number of menus can be generated with the Menu class.

 #### MenuLoop
 A MenuLoop takes a dict of menus and a database.
-The loop checks for clicks on the buttons of the menus, handles navigation between menus, updates the menus and queries the database to display its contents when needed.
+The loop checks for clicks on the buttons of the menus, handles navigation between menus and updates the menus.
+It also and queries the database to display its contents / resets it when needed.

 The MenuLoop can hold any number of menus in a dictionary.
 The menus are stored in a dictionary instead of a list to make navigating between menus easier.
 In practice adding new menu-to-menu navigation can be done as easily as: 1. creating a button with an on_click function that returns the dict key of the menu you want the button to send the user to, and 2. assigining said button to another menu that you want to have access to the first menu.